eboxr/pie-sky/CMS_USER_GUIDE.md

 - **Don't delete pies** - The CMS is configured to only allow editing, not deleting
 - **Don't change hidden fields** - Fields like "Type" and "Date" are automatically managed
+- **Publish = Deploy to Production** - The "Publish" button saves your changes and deploys them to the live website.
+There's no separate "Save Draft" option - all changes go live immediately
-- **Test your changes** - After saving, wait a minute and check the live website to see your changes
+- **Test your changes** - After publishing, wait 1-2 minutes and check the live website to verify your changes appear correctly
+- **Use the preview** - Always check the preview panel before publishing to make sure everything looks good